 Until such reform is achieved, we want humanists to be admitted as full members of ASCs and humanism to feature on the syllabuses.
 We are willing to see SACREs continue as a channel for consultation between teachers and local religion and belief communities, and want to see humanists included equally with religious people on these bodies, as many increasingly are.

 You can read more about why we think Humanism should be included in ‘RE’ on the Understanding Humanism website.

 What we’re doing

-Away from our policy work, we also dedicate significant resources to producing classroom materials to support RE (such as the website Understanding Humanism) and to training RE PGCE students at a number of initial teacher training providers across England.
-Humanists UK was a donor to the Celebrating RE month in March 2011.
+Away from our policy work, we also dedicate significant resources to producing classroom materials to support RE (such as the website Understanding Humanism), to providing school speakers, and to training RE PGCE students at a number of initial teacher training providers across England.

 You could become a member of your local SACRE and help to ensure that children and young people in your area get taught a balanced and inclusive RE curriculum.
 There might be a vacancy in your area; if you are interested in finding out more, then please email us.
 Or, alternatively, you could become a school volunteer.